dafuloth/m1-project/README.md

 Beginning on the home page, the customer can see the upcoming events at the _Lilac Lounge_ which can help to give them an idea of kind of _vibe_ they may find.

-Right after the events calendar there is a call-to-action directed at customers: a link to the Contact form that the customer can click if their interest is piqued.
+There is a call-to-action at the end of pages directed at customers: a link to the Contact form that the customer can click if their interest is piqued.

 The website will help the customer to achieve these goals because: